jpamental/variable-fonts/_resources/website-web-typography-news.md

 author: Jason Pamental
 link: https://rwt.io/typography-tips
 ---
-Archive of Jason Pamental’s newsletter on web typography and variable fonts.
+Archive of an informative bulletin on web typography and variable fonts.